MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

 Here's a quick overview of how the "bring your own data" feature works from the [Azure OpenAI documentation](/azure/ai-services/openai/concepts/use-your-data?WT.mc_id=m365-94501-dwahlin#what-is-azure-openai-on-your-data).

 > [!NOTE]
 > One of the key features of Azure OpenAI on your data is its ability to retrieve and utilize data in a way that enhances the model's output.
-Azure OpenAI on your data, together with Azure Cognitive Search, determines what data to retrieve from the designated data source based on the user input and provided conversation history.
+Azure OpenAI on your data, together with Azure AI Search, determines what data to retrieve from the designated data source based on the user input and provided conversation history.
 This data is then augmented and resubmitted as a prompt to the OpenAI model, with retrieved information being appended to the original prompt.
 Although retrieved data is being appended to the prompt, the resulting input is still processed by the model like any other prompt.
 Once the data has been retrieved and the prompt has been submitted to the model, the model uses this information to provide a completion.

 In this exercise, you will: